tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 #### Suggestions

 With the idea of this spectrum in mind, it can still be difficult to know which end you should be more focused on.
 I think one of the biggest tools that can help here is communication.
 Having clearly communicated goals and expectations for a project can be immensely valuable.
-If leadership has made it clear something is intended to be "a cut all frills MVP," "polished and Apple-like," or "being sent into space and cannot be sent software updates" it can serve as a guideline on when to be more pragmatic and when to be prudent.
+If leadership has made it clear something is intended to be "a cut all frills MVP," "polished and Apple-like," or "sent into space and will not be sent software updates" it can serve as a guideline on when to be pragmatic and when to be prudent.

 One strategy of communicating how time/focus/energy is expected to be put on a project is the idea of ["appetite"](https://basecamp.com/shapeup/1.2-chapter-03) from [Basecamp](https://basecamp.com/)'s book, [_Shape Up_](https://basecamp.com/shapeup/):